ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

                   'checked' => false
                  ],

-           // If language is set in Consent module it will be added as an attribute 99 => 'core:LanguageAdaptor',
+           // If language is set in Consent module it will be added as 'preferredLanguage' attribute 99 => 'core:LanguageAdaptor',

            // Convert LDAP names to oids needed to send attributes to the SP